 For determining erosion rates for rock surfaces of known exposure age, Sohbati et al. (2018) used a confluent hypergeometric function to provide an analytical solution, but assuming only steady-state erosion.
 Lehmann et al. (2019a) provide a numerical approach that exploits the differential sensitivities to erosion of the luminescence (short-term) and cosmogenic nuclide (longer-term) techniques to erosion to infer erosion histories (steady state and transient over time) for rock surfaces.
 By applying a step function from zero to increased constant erosion rates at certain times in history, This approach uses the experimental data from the luminescence depth profiles and the 10Be concentrations for each sample.
 Modelling of the luminescence depth profiles accounts for the electron trapping dependent upon the environmental dose-rate and D0 but does not consider athermal loss of the signal (i.e. anomalous fading) as it has been demonstrated to have a negligible impact upon the luminescence depth profiles (Lehmann et al. 2019a).
-Modelling of the 10Be concentrations assumes that no inheritance of the cosmogenic nuclides from prior exposure has occurred, and that the 10Be concentrations have been corrected for the sample depth, sampleand density and topographical shielding, local production rates, and the sample location (longitude, latitude and elevation).
-The luminescence depth profiles and cThe combined experimental data for the luminescence depth profiles and Ceosmogenic nuclide concentrations are solved simultaneously for two unknowns: the exposure ageduration and the erosion ratehistory as defined by a step function (e.g. zero erosion for an initial period of time followed by an instant increase to a constant erosion rate).
-Forward modelling is used to simply simulate a projected outcome and here it is used to calculate all of the possible combinations of luminescence depth profiles and 10Be concentrations for these synthetic erosion and exposure histories.
-Inversion modelling matches measured data with the outcome of simulations to determine best fit of the raw data.
-Here, inversion modelling was used to validate the luminescence depth profile and cosmogenic nuclide concentration data against the synthetic erosion and exposure histories to determine the combinations with the highest likelihood.
-Throughout these modelling experiments, a forbidden zone is determined defined where the by range of possible solutions combinations of erosion rates and durations that are in excess of those that are feasible not possible given for the experimental measured 10Be concentrations provided for the sample; these solutions are excluded from the parameter ranges used for the inversion model.
+Modelling of the 10Be concentrations assumes that no inheritance of the cosmogenic nuclides from prior exposure has occurred, and that the 10Be concentrations have been corrected for the sample depth, sampleand density and topographical shielding. local production rates, and the sample location (longitude, latitude and elevation).
+The luminescence depth profiles and cThe combined experimental data for the luminescence depth profiles and Cosmogenic nuclide concentrationss are solved simultaneously for two unknowns: the exposure ageduration and the erosion ratehistory as defined by a step function (e.g. zero erosion for an initial period of time followed by an instant increase to a constant erosion rate).
+Forward modelling is used to calculate all of the possible combinations of luminescence depth profiles and 10Be concentrations for these synthetic erosion and exposure histories, which are then validated using inversion models against the experimental data to determine the combinations with the highest likelihood.
+A forbidden zone is determineddefined where theby range of possible solutions combinations of erosion rates and durations that are in excess of those that are feasible profile given for the experimental measured 10Be concentrations provided for the sample; these solutions are excluded from the parameter ranges used for the inversion model.
 For example, the forbidden zone identified in the inversion model profile shown in Fig. 7A is restricted to ranges from ca. 104 mm/ka for durations of ca. 100 a to ca. 103 mm/ka for ca. >3000 a.